mikhailkazagashev/zmqhb/README.md

 ```
 ./server.out
 ```
-You should see client-server communication log in the commandline.
+You should see client-server communication log in the terminal.
 Press Enter in server command line to send stop instruction to client.

 Run in docker containers